ccieblogger/netraven/docs/developer_logs/issue/57-log-view-enhance/backend_phase1.md

 - Device filter now uses a single-select dropdown for scalability.
 - API call for devices updated to `/devices/` (trailing slash) for backend compatibility.
 - Filter logic improved to handle device_names as string or array.
-- Confirmed `/job-logs/` endpoint performs real DB queries (no mock data).
+- `/job-logs/` endpoint is not implemented and should not be referenced.
+Use `/logs/` for all log/event queries.
 - All changes and investigation steps logged in the GitHub issue and here.

 ---